ShaunTHarrison-CV/Django-Backend/README.md

 how I use the django-rest-framework to build, test and deploy a functional API, not to build a useful API.

 ## Data Model
 Company - A Company is a representation of someone who has something to sell.
-Mapped to a Django user.
 Product - A Product is a representation of something to be sold.
-Mapped to a Django user.
 Transaction - A Transaction is a representation of a person buying one or many instances of a Product.

 ## Endpoints